dallasnews/dmn-vendor-wrapper/README.md

 ## Development and Testing

-Simply `npm i` dependencies and run `npm run start` to start a local Webpack Dev Server example.
+- `npm i` dependencies and run `npm run start` to start a local Webpack Dev Server example.

-When you're ready to open a pull request, run `npm run build` and commit the resulting change to `dist/wrapper.js`.
+- when you're ready to open a pull request, run `npm run build` and commit the resulting change to `dist/wrapper.js`.

 ## Usage